jasonrandrews/arm-software-developers/content/en/hpc/get_started_mpi/debug.md

 ### Use a parallel debugger

+Parallelism can introduce specific bugs such as race conditions or deadlocks.
 To control the parallel execution and visualize the source code, a parallel debugger such as Arm DDT can help.

 In the same folder previously selected, run the C/Fortran application in parallel with: